 Policy Area Indicator 21 Target Performance Housing W The housing land supply taken from the current Housing Land Availability Study (TAN1) Minimum 5 years supply.
-Trigger Less than a 5 year supply in any one year

 Trigger: Less than a 5 year supply in any one year.

 Reason: It is important to deliver the affordable housing strategy.